Skip to main content

 Tried: Use fmtstr_payload without specifying write_size='short', letting it default to a full 8-byte write in a single sendline call.

-The default write_size produces a format string that exceeds the 100-byte input buffer, so printf truncates or misparses it and the write either goes to the wrong address or silently does nothing.
-Splitting into three 2-byte (short) writes keeps each individual format string well within the buffer limit.
-The three separate sendline calls each deliver one chunk while the echo loop is still running, so all three writes land before ret is executed.
+The default write size builds a format string longer than the 100-byte buffer, so printf truncates or misparses it and the write lands somewhere wrong or nowhere.
+Three two-byte writes each fit comfortably.
+Send them as three separate lines while the echo loop is still running, so all three land before the ret.

 Tried: Attempt a GOT overwrite targeting printf or puts instead of the saved return address, since that is the more common format string exploitation path.

-Full RELRO marks the entire GOT read-only after dynamic linking completes.
-A %n write to any GOT entry triggers a segfault immediately because the page has no write permission.
-The error is a SIGSEGV on the server, not a detectable application error, so the exploit just hangs and times out.
-Targeting the saved return address on the stack works because the stack pages always remain writable.
+Full RELRO makes the whole GOT read-only once dynamic linking finishes, so a %n write there segfaults on a page with no write permission.
+That is a signal on the server, not an application error, so your exploit just hangs and times out.
+The stack stays writable, which is why the saved return address works.

 Learn more